yangpanlab-omics/yangpanlab-omics.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://chicago.medicine.uic.edu/medicine/'>Department of Medicine University of Illinois Chicago</a>.
-818 South Wolcott Ave, Chicago, IL 60612.

 profile:
   align: right